Stuffed Avocado with Wasabi Tuna

 Salads are light fare, cool, nutritious but surprisingly satisfying.
 When I was in my teens and early twenties however I wanted nothing to do with salad as an entree despite being a vegetarian.
 I believed that a meal meant you came away from the table feeling weighty, heavier than before you sat down.
 Because salads generally do not make our guts feel like they’re about to burst, I had little use for them.
 I now know you don’t have to feel weighed down to be satiated – and factually if we do have that feeling following a meal we likely ate too much.

 Because I obsess over trios of salads in summertime, I am beginning a Salad Sampler Series.
-The first in the series is my Stuffed Avocado with Wasabi Tuna.
+The first in the series is my Stuffed Avocado with Wasabi Tuna and the next is a Shrimp Po’ Boy Salad.
 In most countries around the world where canned tuna is enjoyed they don’t use mayonnaise so I didn’t either.
 I love to use the olive oil packed tuna when I don’t use mayonnaise, and even when I do really.
 I am fond of an Italian tuna in olive oil but Trader Joe’s has a decent version which is less expensive.

 - Sauce Pan